cfengine/documentation/manuals/design-center/integrating-mission-portal-with-git.markdown

 6. Clone your git repository into /var/cfengine/masterfiles.
 We assume that the git service is running on the policy server here for simplicity.
-Please adjust to use your git remote url, if neccessary (you then also need to make sure the root user has access to pull updates from git).
+Please adjust to use your git remote url, if necessary (you then also need to make sure the root user has access to pull updates from git).

         root@policy_server # git clone /home/git/masterfiles.git /var/cfengine/masterfiles